CharlesbrownK/Plastic-detection/README.md

 ## Perform
  First, a total of four classes were set for PE, PET, PP, and PS.
 After that, pictures were taken and data were collected.
 Insufficient data were supplemented in [AIHub](https://www.aihub.or.kr/) to compose the data.
 And I finally composed my custom dataset by working on data labeling in [Roboflow](https://roboflow.com/).
 Since the basic data is 2479 sheets, which is very small to proceed with model learning, it has been augmented to a total of 7377 sheets through the **Data Augmentation** process.

+## Dataset
+ If you want to download my yolov5 custom dataset, go to [releases](https://github.com/CharlesbrownK/Plastic-detection/releases) and download my dataset.

 ## License

 © 2022, Plastic-detection.
 Released under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).